wingify/wingify.github.io/_posts/2022-12-15-why-functional-programming-is-needed.markdown

 ## Benefits of Higher Level of Abstraction
  - First, it encourages us to categorize problems differently, seeing commonalities.
  - Second, it allows the run‐time to be more intelligent about optimizations.
-In some cases, reordering the work stream makes it more efficient (for example, processing fewer items) if it doesn’t change the outcome.
+In some cases, reordering the work stream makes it more efficient (for example, processing fewer items) if it does not change the outcome.
  - Third, it allows solutions that aren’t possible when the developer is elbow-deep in the details problem.

 `Clojure` has a similar drop-in replacement for common collection transformations that makes them seamlessly parallel.
 Working at a higher level of abstraction allows the runtime to optimize low-level details.